 A few years ago, I’d regularly read about how someone turned off their email and started using Instagram messages, Facebook, or Twitter for communication.
 While I believe there are always people who will take steps like this for attention and to appear to be going against the grain.
 Contrarian thinking is what makes waves on the internet.

-But as social media has become the dumping ground and spam playground for every business and chancer with something to sell, the Inbox has been given a second chance.
+But as social media has become the dumping ground and spam playground for every business and chancer with something to sell, our busy email Inboxes have been given a second chance.
 Many conscientious consumers of information prefer to read only select messages from trusted authors or content curators.
 The fact that most newsletters have a publishing frequency means that subscribers know in advance what to expect.

 - Simple to set up and use

 - Simple and clear pricing model

 - No integration with apps or 3rd party tools like Zapier, Pabbly Connect, or the powerful smart workflows tool called n8n.

 - Focused on writers and bloggers.

 Added to this, there are serious concerns about where Substack is headed.
 Many accuse the platform of becoming an influential media outlet and poacher of talent from other platforms and publications.
 This flies in the face of the indie-style creator-led independent writing the platform began life as.
 The company is also actively filtering and moderating the types of newsletters and content it allows on the platform.
 There are serious concerns in the writing community about Substack’s power and ability to censor and control.

 Substack is free, as long as you're newsletter is free.
 Once you start charging readers (and let's face it, that's the whole point of the platform), Substack gets very expensive, very fast, as your subscriber count grows.